UrbanCompass/bazel/site/docs/skylark/concepts.md

 [Core Build Language](/docs/build-ref.html#core_build_language)
 and its syntax is a subset of Python.
-It is designed to be simple, thread-safe and integrated with the BUILD language.
+It is designed to be simple, thread-safe and integrated with the UCBUILD language.
 It is not a general-purpose language and most Python features are not included.

 The following constructs have been added to the Core Build Language: `if`